normen/vim-macos-scripts/README.md

 - Add an AppleScript Action
 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript action
 - Add a "Stop and Return script result" Action
+- In the Settings of the Shortcut:
+  - Set available in "Services"
+  - Add a keyboard shortcut if wanted

 #### open-file-in-vim
 - Create a new Shortcut
 - Add an AppleScript Action
 - Copy-Paste the text of `open-file-in-vim.applescript` to the Applescript action
+- In the Settings of the Shortcut:
+  - Set available in "Services" and "Finder"
+  - Add a keyboard shortcut if wanted

 ## How to use (Automator)
 #### Prepare Terminal.app